matdombrock/sonar/README.md

 ### Design Philosophy

 - Simplicity is Power
-    - By default, Sona should be natural to use for those coming from a GUI file manager.
+    - By default, Sonar should be natural to use for those coming from a GUI file manager.
     - At the same time it should be highly configurable for power users who know exactly what they want.
 - Searching First
     - We can type faster than we can hit the arrow keys repeatedly.
 Searching for your destination by typing its name is the fastest way to move through a file system.